 - a contribution towards the ‘Estates and Indirect Costs’ is supported by MRC.
 The African research organisation can request indirect costs up to the value of 20% of their direct costs.
 These costs should be entered under ‘Exceptions – Other Cost’ and indicated as ‘Contribution towards African RO’s Estates and Indirect Costs’.

 To enable MRC to meet transparency and external reporting requirements, the line descriptions for all overseas costs must be entered using the format ‘Organisation: Country: Cost Category: Cost Description’.
 For example:

 - University of Nairobi: Kenya: Staff: 1 x PDRA

 - University of Nairobi: Kenya: Travel and Subsistence: 4 x flights

 - University of Nairobi: Kenya: Other Directly Incurred Costs: 5 x Workshops including catering and accommodation.

 For the UK and MRC Africa units at the London School of Hygiene and Tropical Medicine (LSHTM), the following applies:

-- normal fEC rules (80%) will apply for costs at UK-based research organisations and the MRC Africa units at LSHTM
+- normal FEC rules (80%) will apply for costs at UK-based research organisations and MRC Africa units at LSHTM

 Please refer to the appropriate section in the MRC guidance for applicants for costing of applications involving MRC units or institutes.
 Further advice can be sought from the research support office at the unit or institute.